mark-joyce/Milestone1/README.md

 ### Media
 - [Canva](https://www.canva.com/) was used to create the agency's logo, and the logo's of the 'made up' businesses in the portfolio section.

-- The photos inside the 'Methods We Use' section and the gif of the wave crashing at the websites page end were all sourced from Google Images.
+- The photos inside the 'Methods We Use' section and the gif of the wave crashing at the websites page end were all sourced from [Google Images.](https://www.google.com/imghp?hl=en)

 ### Acknowledgements

-- The [Bootstrap](https://getbootstrap.com/docs/4.4/) components were used for the creation of the navbar & the cards of the 'Methods We Use' and 'Portfolio' sections.
+- [Bootstrap's](https://getbootstrap.com/docs/4.4/) components were used for the creation of the navbar & the cards of the 'Methods We Use' and 'Portfolio' sections.

 - The media query for the smaller logo size on mobile phones was taken from this [Site.](https://stackoverflow.com/questions/39759892/html-css-make-image-resize-on-smaller-screens)